akaj-team/draft-kt-conventions/[Final] Kotlin Convention v1.0.0.md

 * Short method content:
 Method content should be short and focus on the feature of method.
 Avoid repeating code.
-* Code line not over 80 characters.
+* Code line not over `80 characters`.
 Except for inputting text or URL.
 * Method name must start with verb is first letter.
 * First letter of method name is **LOWERCASE**.
-* @SuppressWarnings: The ***@SupperssWarnings*** annotation should only be used under circumstances where it is impossible to eliminate a warning.
-If a warning passes this "**impossible to eliminate**" test, the ***@SuppressWarnings*** annotation must be used, so as to ensure that all warnings reflect actual problems in the code.
+* `@SuppressWarnings`: The `@SuppressWarnings` annotation should only be used under circumstances where it is impossible to eliminate a warning.
+If a warning passes this "**impossible to eliminate**" test, the `@SuppressWarnings` annotation must be used, so as to ensure that all warnings reflect actual problems in the code.

 **Example**